Cornus 'Eddies White Wonder'

 - Broadleaf deciduous tree, to 40 ft (12 m), dense habit, drooping, sometimes asymmetrical, correct by pruning.
 Leaves rather large, 20 × 15 cm, good red fall color.
 True flowers, which are sterile, form a small, spherical cluster which is surrounded by 4-6 large, rounded, and overlapping white bracts; a entire blossom may be over 10 cm across.

 - Part shade.
 Best in well-drained, acid soils high in organic matter.
+Often seems to produce a major side branch giving the tree a lopsided form.
+Prune to correct.

 - Hardy to USDA Zone 7 A cross of C. florida × C. nuttallii which was originated by nurseryman Henry M. Eddie of Vancouver, British Columbia.
 Commercially propagated since 1955, patented in 1964 (PP2413) (Jacobson, 1996).